-Next Issue Theme: “Kingdom Business in the Brave New World”
+Next Issue Theme: “Glory to God … in the Workplace”

 CBR invites Christian scholars and practitioners to submit articles for publication in our next issue.
-The deadline for a first complete draft with a 300-word abstract was March 1, 2018.
+The deadline for a first complete draft with a 300 word abstract is March 1, 2019.

 The CBR serves to promote the implementation of biblical truth into leadership practice by showcasing experiences, research, and original thinking by Christian scholars and practitioners.
-In the upcoming issue, we invite authors to ruminate on the theme of “Kingdom Business in the Brave New World.”
+In the upcoming issue, we invite authors to ruminate on the theme of “Glory to God…in the Workplace.”